-That doesn’t mean, of course, that you can’t turn your hobby into a real business.
-What it means is that you must no longer approach it as a hobby or you’ll cost yourself the opportunity to run a real business (and you’ll take the joy out of your hobby).
+That doesn’t mean, of course, that you can’t turn your hobby into a real business in the future.
+What it means is that:

 Seth’s book The Dip (summarised in this ChangeThis manifesto) explains the significant benefits of being the best in the (= your) world.
 Seth’s advice is to quit dead ends (where you can’t be the best), freeing up resources to push through the dip in areas where you can be the best.